relistan/flash-gordon-cli/README.md

 I wanted a cheap flash burner that would be useful for writing to common parallel flash chips for experimenting with old 8-bit CPUs.
 I wanted it to have CLI software that runs on macOS easily.
-I had a couple of ATmega128a boards around this chip has enough IO ports to support the 32-pin flash chips easily.
+I had a couple of ATmega128a boards around, and  this chip has enough IO ports to support the 32-pin flash chips easily.

 Usage
 -----